← back to cindnesskult.com

 Vitamin B6 (P5P)

-A critical "helper molecule" required for the enzyme that converts glutamate into calming GABA.
+A critical co-factor for converting glutamate into GABA.

 Zinc